dvddn/CreditPricing/README.md

    </tr>
 </table>
 <br>
-In this document we first calibrate the parameters for the double t-Student model under the assumption of the Large Homogeneous Portfolio (LHP) and then we do the same for the t-Student model.
+In this project we first calibrate the parameters for the double t-Student model under the assumption of the Large Homogeneous Portfolio (LHP) and then we do the same for the t-Student model.
 Using these optimal parameters we price the tranches under LHP and HP (Homogeneous Porfolio) assumptions and KL (Kullback-Leibler) approximation and compare the results.
 Finally we calibrate the parmeters of our models considering the KL approximation.